ellerbrock/talis.github.io/topics/accessibility.md

 > If there is a suitable HTML element or attribute already implemented, but the accessibility support is not yet available, it is of course allowed and encouraged to use ARIA.

 #### Skip To Content
-Users taking advantage of assistive technologies will benefit from the addition of a 'Skip To Content' link at the root of the page.
+Users taking advantage of assistive technologies will benefit from the addition of a 'Skip to content' link at the root of the page.
 Positioned offscreen and only visible on `:focus`, it offers the ability to avoid repetitive and lengthy navigation menus.
+In the example below, a `tabindex` is added to the content container, though the effect can also be achieved via scripting.

 {% highlight html %}
 <a id="skip-to-content" href="#content">Skip to main content</a>